yelghali/prompt-based-tutorial-AKS/README.md

 - (Optional) How do I set Snapshot Classes for disk snapshots in AKS?

+- How can I prepare for and recover from a disaster in AKS?

+- What are some best practices for disaster recovery in AKS?

 - How do I restore to the same region using AKS backup in AKS?
-(Note: Works with disks only today)

 - How do I restore to a different region using Velero OSS in AKS?
-(Note: Works with disks & fileshare)

-For Both Developers and Admins:

-- How do I use Infrastructure as Code in AKS?

-- (Optional) How do I implement GitOps in AKS?

 ## Managing clusters at scale

 For Both Developers and Admins:

 - How do I manage clusters at scale using GitOps and Azure Policy in AKS?

-## Securing your App
-	- What are some best practices for securing an AKS cluster?
-	- how to provide my workload access to the Key vault on AKS ?
-	- how to manage workload identities on AKS ?

-## Advanced Neworking
-	- What is Cilium and what is the difference between CNI Clilium powered Azure overlay and Azure CNI Overlay  ?

-## - Securing and monitoring your AKS cluster-
-  - What are some best practices for securing and monitoring an AKS cluster?
-  - How to use Kubernetes RBAC and Azure AD integration to control access and permissions?
-  - How to use Azure Monitor and Container Insights to monitor the health and performance of your cluster and applications?
-  - how to optimize the costs of monitoring AKS on Azure ?
-  - How to use network policies and security baselines to protect your cluster from threats?
-  -

 ## Architecture guidance and best practices for AKS
   - How to design a baseline architecture for AKS that meets your requirements and constraints?